 Criterion Feasibility Benchmark Oversubsidization Benchmark Ownership Construction Cost per Square Foot (excluding land costs and soft costs) To ensure consistent and reasonable cost assumptions, the per square foot construction cost should not be greater than the gross residential square footage cost estimates provided by the RSMeans Company and included in the application package.
-Developer fee 0% Not greater than 12% of total residential development costs (including developer fee, but excluding all capitalized reserves) Term of mortgage N/A Not less than 15 years Housing payment including principal, interest, taxes, insurance, and homeowners' dues as percentage of gross income 35% N/A Interest rate assumptions Must be consistent with single-fam time the mortgage is funded.
-For p time of application, applicants sho family mortgage rates as publisher ourposes of estimating a rate at the uld base assumptions on single-
+Developer fee 0% Not greater than 12% of total residential development costs (including developer fee, but excluding all capitalized reserves ) Term of mortgage N/A Not less than 15 years Housing payment including principal, interest, taxes, insurance, and homeowners' dues as percentage of gross income 35% N/A Interest rate assumptions time the mortgage is funded.
+For amily mortgage rates in effect at the or purposes of estimating a rate at the hould base assumptions on single- hed in the application package.